-The health advice on face masks has been confusing to say the least.
-Medical workers use masks and face shields without fail and have complained of shortages.
-At the same time, some public health officials and organizations previously advised that wearing a face mask if you weren't sick or caring for a sick person didn't help at all.
+The health advice on face masks has changed since the early days.
+Medical workers use masks and face shields without fail and had complained of shortages.
+At the same time, some public health officials and organizations previously advised that wearing a face mask if you weren’t sick or caring for a sick person didn’t help at all.

 How Does Wearing A Face Mask Protect Me?